sunku/sdk-guide-draft/unity_eng.md

 plugin.LogPurchase(purchase);
 ```

-For more details of AFPurchase object with the virtual item, check the table below.
+For more details of Purchase object with the virtual item, check the table below.

 Method | Description
 ------------ | ------------- | ------------